zer0problem/zer0problem/index.markdown

 * projected decals <a class="link" href="/images/project6_decal_uneven_surface.gif">example<img class="preview" src="/images/project6_decal_uneven_surface.gif"></a>
 * VFX Node System <a class="link" href="/images/project6_effect_editor.png">example<img class="preview" src="/images/project6_effect_editor.png"></a> and <a class="link" href="/images/project6_effect_editor_result.gif">result<img class="preview" src="/images/project6_effect_editor_result.gif"></a>

-What project 8 will bring is still in the future!
+We still have one more project left to complete, what it will bring is still in the future!
 I'm sure it will be neat.

 There's also been 5 earlier projects that you can look at here.
 [First year projects](/old_projects/)

 Skills
 -----------
-Most comfortable in C++ and visual studio but not afraid to branch out as needed.
+I'm most comfortable in C++ and visual studio but not afraid to branch out as needed.
 Experience in other programming languages allow me to quickly pick up new languages if needed.
 Performance aware, knows how to use the cache and store data efficiently, when to move data and when you can skip moving it, both in small enclosed functions and when using and accessing larger systems.
 Some experience with SIMD instructions for micro-optimizations.